przemyslaw-zaradzki/IterNet_MSc/README.md

-# Retina Vessel Segmentation from OCT Fundus Reconstruction with U-net
+# Retina Vessel Segmentation from OCT Fundus Reconstruction with IterNet

 This software is forked from conscienceli/IterNet and allows segmentation of blood vessels in **OCT reconstruction images** of the human eye retina.
 Details of the application of the software can be found in the paper: